pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 * **hydrobasins** datasets on watershed boundaries and basins, as available from HydroBASINS.
 These data are used to estimate the hydropower generation in the `build_renewable_profiles` rule.

 * **landcover** describes the shapes of world protected areas that are needed to identify in what areas no (renewable) assets can be installed.
-Currently are used to generate a `natura.tiff` raster.
-Will be deprecated once the global `natura.tiff` will be available.
+Were used to generate a `natura.tiff` raster.
+Nowadays the pre-compiled `natura.tiff` raster has global coverage, so there is no need to re-calculate it locally to being able run the modeling workflow.

 Economical
 ------------------------------------